 Morkulambu is a traditional South Indian curry prepared using sour curd.
-Since sour curd is enriched with probiotic organism, this healthy curry can be served to everyone young or old.
-Usually morkulambu is served with plain rice or rice with mashed greens (kadaintha arai keerai).
+Since sour curd is enriched with probiotic organism, morkluzhambu is not only delicious but also nutritious, and it can be served to everyone young or old.
+Usually morkulambu is served with plain rice or rice with mashed greens (kadaintha keerai).

-Here you can find the recipe for morkulambu using ladies finger as below:
+Now the recipe for vendakkai morkulambu as below:

 - Sour Curd (pulitha thayir) – 1 cup (200 ml)